varietywalls/variety/CONTRIBUTING.md

   wallpapers.
 The general policy is that we prefer quality over both quantity and searchability / customization.

-Suggestions for adding specific Flickr photographers' feeds as default sources are also welcome, as long as their images meet the license and quality criteria above (the other two are met by default with Flickr)

 ## Code style

 We use Black and isort, using line length of 100 symbols.